Play explores dark chapter of German–Romanian history – DW – 06/17/2024

 Bringing history to life on stage

-Director Carmen Lidia Vidu made a name for herself in her native Romania with documentary plays about Romania's bloody 1989 overthrow of the communist regime, cities and towns during the Ceausescu dictatorship and the hopes and problems of today's youth.
+Director Carmen Lidia Vidu made a name for herself in Romania with documentary plays about the bloody 1989 overthrow of the communist regime, cities and towns during the Ceausescu dictatorship and the hopes and problems of today's youth.
 Her productions are multimedia.

 "Humans.
 For sale" is based on extensive research in the Securitate archives, interviews with historians and secret service experts, West Germany's chief negotiator Heinz Günther Hüsch and Securitate officer Stelian Andronic.